EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 get your subscription token from the 2ndQuadrant Portal, under "Company info" in the left menu, then "Company".

-### EnterpriseDB repositories
+### EDB repositories

-In order to install software from EnterpriseDB's APT and YUM repositories you must first `export EDB_REPO_CREDENTIALS_FILE=/path/to/credentials/file` before you run tpaexec.
+In order to install software from EDB's APT and YUM repositories you must first `export EDB_REPO_CREDENTIALS_FILE=/path/to/credentials/file` before you run tpaexec.
 Credentials file is a text file that contains your access credentials in the `username:password` format.
 If you don't have them